| |

 There

-are more than 650 reptiles in South Asia.
+are more than 650 reptiles in South

-Although a great deal is known about some
+Asia.
+Although a great deal is

-charismatic and well-studied reptile species,
+well-studied reptile species,

-considering the total number of reptiles there
+considering the total number of reptiles

-are, knowledge is very little on reptile
+there are, knowledge is very little on

-biology, status and distribution for this
+reptile biology, status and distribution

-mega-rich region. |
+for this mega-rich region.

 |